bischmlb/CSGO_Smokes/README.md

 # Issues
 The app has issues dealing with native changes to screen size.
 For optimal execution it should be run with no "screen zoom" of any kind.
+Samsung Galaxy S(X): Make sure your 'screenzoom' is set to 'small' (Settings > Screen > Fonttype and screenzoom > screenzoom = small) for optimal display.
+Buttons and text can bug out and go out of bounds if this is not set.